Odysseus: Historic locations

 Pliny the Elder writes that in Italy there were some small islands (modern Torricella, Praca, Brace and other rocks) which were called Ithacesiae because of a watchtower that Odysseus built there.

 According to ancient Greek tradition, Odysseus founded a city in Iberia which was called Odysseia (Ὀδύσσεια) or Odysseis (Ὀδυσσεῖς) which had a sanctuary of goddess Athena.
 Ancient authors identified it with Olisipo (modern Lisbon), but modern researchers believe that even its existence is uncertain.

 Hellanicus of Lesbos wrote that Rome was founded by Aeneas and Odysseus who came together there.
 Other ancient historians, including Damastes of Sigeum, agreed with him.

+According to tradition, Odysseus founded Bouneima in Epirus, near Trampya, a city associated with his return, after receiving an oracle instructing him to go to people "who know nothing of the sea".
+After arriving there, he sacrificed a bull and established the settlement.